AT THE BLUE EARTH PLAZA

 "The Festival of Lights has become our family's favorite tradition.
 Every year just after Thanksgiving, we meet at the tree and celebrate the season of giving."

 FOR THE GREATER MANHATTAN COMMUNITY

 Whoville, Inc. is a group of local Manhattan business owners and community leaders who love to give back.
 They formed a not-for-profit collective in order to create the Festival of Lights.

 Their mission is to bring our community closer together by providing curated events and magical displays that are open to the public throughout the holidays.
-The Festival of Lights has been embraced by Manhattan for eight years now and has become a place to create family traditions and lifetime memories.
+Since it began in 2013 the Festival of Lights has been embraced by the Manhattan community and has become a place to create family traditions and lifetime memories.
 The Festival of Lights is fully funded annually by generous local individuals and businesses.

 IT ALL STARTED WITH AN IDEA...